Scratch User Guide: Connecting & Using a PicoBoard with Scratch

 - The PicoBoard has many different sensors that allow the user to interact with the program on his or her computer screen.
 Figure 1 shows the different sensors on the PicoBoard.
 The light sensor allows you to have your sprites respond to shadows passing over the sensor.
 Your sprites can also respond to sound, to the slider moving, and to pressing of the button.

 - The first step in using the PicoBoard is to download the drivers so that your computer can communicate with the PicoBoard.
-Go to the SparkFun Electronics PicoBoard page and click on the PicoBoard SetUp link to download the drivers.
+Follow the instructions in the "Install FTDI Driver" sections of this document to install the drivers.

 - On this page, you will be asked to identify the PicoBoard that you have so that you can download the correct drivers.
 Click on the image of the PicoBoard you have.